How To Get a Mortgage 6 Times Your Salary

 Author: Pete Mugleston

-In this article, we look at how to get a mortgage based on 6 times your salary.
-We also identify factors that affect maximum borrowing and which lenders may be happy to loan at this higher rate.
+In this article, we examine how to get a mortgage based on 6 times your salary.
+We also identify factors that affect maximum borrowing and which lenders may be happy to lend at this higher rate.

 Can you get a mortgage based on 6 times your salary?